t-webber/jet-centre/docs/GETTING_STARTED.md

 ### Initialise the database

-You know need to initialise your database:
+You now need to initialise your database:

 ```bash
 npx prisma generate